Carbon-dioxide laser: Medical (soft-tissue surgery)

 Carbon-dioxide lasers have become useful in surgical procedures because water (which makes up most biological tissue) absorbs this frequency of light very well.
 Some examples of medical uses are laser surgery and skin resurfacing ("laser facelifts", which essentially consist of vaporizing the skin to promote collagen formation).
 CO_{2} lasers may be used to treat certain skin conditions such as hirsuties papillaris genitalis by removing bumps or podules.
 CO_{2} lasers can be used to remove vocal-fold lesions, such as vocal-fold cysts.
 Researchers in Israel are experimenting with using CO_{2} lasers to weld human tissue, as an alternative to traditional sutures.

 The 10.6 μm CO_{2} laser remains the best surgical laser for the soft tissue where both cutting and hemostasis are achieved photo-thermally (radiantly).
 CO_{2} lasers can be used in place of a scalpel for most procedures and are even used in places a scalpel would not be used, in delicate areas where mechanical trauma could damage the surgical site.
 CO_{2} lasers are the best suited for soft-tissue procedures in human and animal specialties, as compared to laser with other wavelengths.
 Advantages include less bleeding, shorter surgery time, less risk of infection, and less post-op swelling.
 Applications include gynecology, dentistry, oral and maxillofacial surgery, and many others.
+In veterinary medicine, 10.6 μm CO_{2} lasers are utilized for a variety of soft-tissue procedures, including onychectomy, neutering, spaying, oncological tumor removals, and specialized ophthalmic, aural, and dermatological surgeries.

 A CO_{2} dental laser at the 9.25–9.6 μm wavelength is sometimes used in dentistry for hard-tissue ablation.
 The hard-tissue is ablated at temperatures as high as 5,000 °C, producing bright thermal radiation.